 - To support the education of priests

-In accordance with the notice of exemption by the Munich Tax Office (Tax ID 143/235/65342), the Professor Ludwig Weimer Foundation has been acknowledged as a Foundation under Civil Law serving non-profit and tax-privileged purposes.
+The aim of the Professor Ludwig Weimer Foundation is to financially support the further development of the theology of the People of God.
+In accordance with the notice of exemption by the Munich Tax Office (Tax ID 143/235/65342), the Foundation has been acknowledged as a Foundation under Civil Law serving non-profit and tax-privileged purposes.

 Ludwig Weimer was habilitated by Prof. Joseph Ratzinger.
 Topic of his thesis was: „Die Lust an Gott und seiner Sache.
 Oder lassen sich Gnade und Freiheit, Glaube und Vernunft, Erlösung und Befreiung vereinbaren?“ (= The delight in God and his cause or: Can grace and freedom, faith and reason, redemption and liberation be reconciled?)
 (Foreword by Joseph Cardinal Ratzinger – Herder, 1981).